saif-pain/ColorPop/README.md

 ---
 ## 📦 APK Release

-You can download the latest APK from the [Releases](https://github.com/saif-pain/ColorPop/releases) section.
+You can download the latest APK from the [Releases](https://github.com/saif-pain/ColorPop/releases) section